 How to Grow and Care

-It is endemic to the south western corner of Western Australia.
+This species is endemic to the southwestern corner of Western Australia.

 - Back to genus Thelymitra

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin